 You can steam up some veggies, or have a side salad, or just enjoy it exactly as is.

-- Once prepared, this recipe will keep in the fridge for 5 days.
+Once prepared, this vegan chickpea curry will keep in the fridge for 5 days.
 Store it in an air tight container for best results.

-- This vegan chickpea curry is freezer friendly!
+However, this recipe is freezer friendly!
 Allow it to cool completely before transferring it to a container.
-Once cool, it will keep in the fridge for 1 month.
+Once cool, it will keep in the freezer for 1 month.
 Allow it to defrost in the fridge before reheating.

 Try these recipes next!